Safe & Seasonal: Holiday Light Displays in Almost Heaven

 2. Holiday of Lights

-Holiday of Lights, featuring more than 700,000 lights covering 40 acres at Bluefield City Park, is billed as one of the largest light shows in the two Virginias.
+Holiday of Lights, featuring more than 1 million lights covering 110 acres at Bluefield City Park, is billed as one of the largest light shows in the two Virginias.
 Every year, new pieces are added, and the legacy lights get an updated look.
-Plan around special events like a 5K race, hayrides with Santa, trolley rides through the park and more.
+Driving through the mega light up candy canes lining the driving path, your holiday magic is sure to come alive.

 Chief Logan State Park

-Christmas in the Park showcases hundreds of thousands of twinkling lights on a 2- to 3-mile drive through Chief Logan State Park.
-The kids can visit with the Jolly Old Elf in Santa Land, too.
+Christmas in the Park showcases hundreds of thousands of twinkling lights on a 2 to 3-mile drive through Chief Logan State Park.
+This festive drive is a fan-favorite with many, lighting up the hills of Southern West Virginia.

 9. Holiday in the Park